 Over recent years, we have become concerned by the amount of school time that some students miss as a result of holidays and the impact this absence has on their learning.
 In line with guidance from the Local Authority we will not authorise any holidays in term time.
 If you feel there are extenuating circumstances for your request, these can be discussed and assessed on a case by case basis by the Attendance Team (contact details below).
 In these circumstances we would request that you submit a Leave of Absence request form 4 weeks in advance of commencement.
 It is important to note, should the request not be granted this may result in a referral to the Education Welfare Officer, which could lead to legal action.
-If you feel there are extenuating circumstances requiring a leave of absence these should be discussed with either Janet Leese, our Attendance Manager, or Liz Burdis our Assistant Attendance Manager.
+If you feel there are extenuating circumstances requiring a leave of absence these should be discussed with either Liz Burdis or Janet Leese, our Attendance Managers.